ethereum/solidity-blog/_posts/2023-03-09-solidity-developer-survey-2022-results.md

 _⚠️ Be aware that this survey has only been shared in English when interpreting results regarding the distribution of countries of residency and language preferences._

-As usual, we begin by looking at the developers who participated in this survey: In this first chapter we cover general information on the survey audience, which includes residency, and spoken languages.
+As usual, we begin by looking at the developers who participated in this survey: In this first chapter, we cover general information on the survey audience, which includes residency and spoken languages.

 In total, 1401 developers from 100 different countries participated in the 2022 survey.
 Compared to the previous survey, this represents a 222% increase in responses.

-The coverage of different geographies increased from 73 countries in 2021, to 100 countries in 2022.
+The coverage of different geographies increased from 73 countries in 2021 to 100 countries in 2022.

 #### Residency

-Roughly 18% stated to be residing in the US, followed by India (10%) and France (5%).
-Nigeria made it to rank 4, being the current residence of 4.5% of respondents.
+Roughly 18% of respondents stated to be residing in the US, followed by India (10%), France (5%), and Nigeria (4.5%).

 ![Survey Participants World Map](/img/2023/02/geo.png)